Decision of the Regional Court of Warsaw, 3rd Civil Division, dated 16th June 2016

 III C 171/16

-- A prerequisite for the recognition of a claim as a consumer protection claim is that the consumer seeks protection in relations with a professional entity (entrepreneur).
+- A necessary prerequisite for the recognition of a claim as a consumer protection claim is that the consumer seeks protection in relations with a professional entity (entrepreneur).
 Thus, the existence of a consumer-entrepreneur relationship is necessary.
 In addition, in order to speak of a claim for protection, an additional element is also necessary, because intentionally the legislator used the term “consumer protection claims” and not the term “consumer claims”.

-Presiding judge: SSO Joanna Bitner
+Presiding judge: Joanna Bitner, Regional Court Judge

 decides: